 Please, send a note if you form a car pool, listing the parents involved and the days your child will be picked up by someone other than yourself.
 If for some reason this should change, send a note for that day to advise the teacher.
 If you need a list of families enrolled, please contact a director or your child's teacher.

 Show and Tell Time

 Dress your child for COMFORT, PLAY AND THE WEATHER.
 Children must wear sturdy shoes for play.
-No open toed sandals, jellies or snow boots, please.
+No open toed sandals or jellies and no snow boots (bring shoes to change into), please.
 Children wearing inappropriate shoes will be sent home.
 Art activities can be messy and although paint smocks are used, stains may happen.
-Please label your child's coat, sweater, boots, cap, and mittens with his or her name.
+Please label your child's coat, sweater, boots, cap, and mittens with his or her full name.
 Each teacher has a specific coat rack for her class.

 No corporal punishment of any type is ever used by any member of the staff.
 No child is ever isolated from a class or teacher.
 Control and discipline is maintained in school by using sound classroom management techniques.
 Your child will be treated with respect, consideration, and understanding.

 All older children in the school are given a school readiness evaluation in May before school ends.
 Younger children are given a progress evaluation.